workfloworchestrator/PolyNSI/README.md

     $ sudo pkg protobuf

 This not only installs the `protoc` compiler, but also all the relevant header files needed to built the gRPC compiler plugin.
+For Maven to use the `protoc` compiler we need to tell it where to find it:

+    $ mvn install:install-file \
+        -DgroupId=com.google.protobuf \
+        -DartifactId=protoc \
+        -Dversion=3.12.2 \
+        -Dclassifier=freebsd-x86_64 \
+        -Dpackaging=exe \
+        -Dfile=/usr/local/bin/protoc

 Next checkout the 1.29 branch of the `grpc-java` project.
 This project contains a `protoc` plugin that generates Java files.